-25.7.8 Deliverability Test Methodology for Highways and Byways.
+25.7.8 Deliverability Test Methodology for Highways and Byways-

-- 25.7.8.1 Definition of NYCA Deliverability.
+25.7.8.1 Definition of NYCA Deliverability:

 The NYCA transmission system shall be able to deliver the aggregate of NYCA capacity resources to the aggregate of the NYCA load under summer peak load conditions.
-This is accomplished through ensuring the deliverability of each Class Year CRIS Project, in the Capacity Region where the facility interconnects. - 25.7.8.2 NYCA Deliverability Testing Methodology.
-The current Class Year
+This is accomplished, in the Class Year Study, through ensuring the deliverability of each Class Year CRIS Project, in the Capacity Region where the facility interconnects.
+This is accomplished, in the Expedited Deliverability Study, through ensuring the deliverability of each Class Year CRIS Request, in the Capacity Region where the facility interconnects.

+25.7.8.2 NYCA Deliverability Testing Methodology-